Support for People with Autism Spectrum Disorder

 When a very small child, children with AS will happily play all day on their own.

-The Main Symptom is Difficulty with Social Interaction
+Difficulty with Social Interaction

 As they grow older though they have to interact with other people socially and it then becomes a problem.
 Once school is attended the child will realize that having friends is unattainable for them.

 They do not understand how to see the verbal and nonverbal cues that are used in typical social interactions.
 They cannot understand why other children do not want to know every detail of a particular subject that they are interested in.

 As they get older they become isolated and withdrawn.
 Some children and young adults have no desire to make friends and are quite happy in their own isolation.
 Some people with AS have problems in working out facial expressions and body language.